 Holiday season is just around the corner and e-commerce retailers are gearing up to supercharge their inventories, optimizing their websites and even launching their own apps to offer a great shopping experience to their customers.
 However, you wouldn’t win a sale if they don’t feel safe buying on your e-commerce store.
 The increase in mobile apps has given a rise to the cyber crimes that could result in the loss of customer’s personal information, key intellectual property, millions of dollars and most significantly your customer’s trust.
 It’s important for e-commerce retailers to act proactively to protect their app against the cyber crimes.
 So here you go with the 5 brilliant tips to make your mobile app hack proof:

-Make Your Mobile App Hack Proof
+Steps To Make Your Mobile App Hack Proof

 1. Ensure your libraries are updated